NinePts/OntoGraph/README.md

 <br><br>

 ### Overview
 OntoGraph is a Spring Boot application for graphing OWL ontologies.
 The code consists of a Java-based REST API that creates various GraphML outputs of a user-provided OWL ontology file (or zip file of a set of ontology files) that can be input programmatically or using a simple GUI.
 The program stores the ontologies in a triple store ([Stardog](http://www.stardog.com/)), then runs a series of queries to return the necessary information (classes, properties, individuals...) to be diagrammed.
-For more information on OntoGraph and why it was created, see a pre-print of the paper, [Ontology Development by Domain Experts (Without Using the "O" Word)]().
+For more information on OntoGraph and why it was created, click 'Download' for the paper, [Ontology Development by Domain Experts (Without Using the "O" Word)](https://github.com/NinePts/OntoGraph/blob/master/OntologyDevelopmentByDomainExperts.pdf).

 Four visualizations of ontology data can be generated: